dinkelk/libadalang_tool_builder/README.md

 # Libadalang Tool Builder

-This little crate uses [Alire](https://alire.ada.dev/) to download the libadalang-tools source code, build, and install tools like `gnatpp` and `gnatmetric` to a desired location.
+This little repository uses [Alire](https://alire.ada.dev/) to download the libadalang-tools source code, build, and install tools like `gnatpp` and `gnatmetric` to a desired location.

 ### How to build and install: